Jesse Hudson: Career

 Hudson was drafted in the 11th round (203rd overall) of the 1967 MLB draft by the New York Mets.
 He went on to play four season in the Mets' minor league farm system, 1967 through 1970.

 On September 19, 1969, Hudson made his one and only major league appearance, pitching the final two innings of a Mets home loss to the Pittsburgh Pirates at Shea Stadium.
-It was the second game of a doubleheader (baseball).
+It was the second game of a doubleheader.
 He faced 10 batters, allowing one run on two hits while striking out three batters and walking two.
 One of the batters he struck out was future Baseball Hall of Fame inductee Willie Stargell.
 He finished with a 4.50 ERA.

 During Hudson's final professional season of 1970, he pitched for the Mets' Triple-A team, the Tidewater Tides, registering a 2.86 ERA in 26 games (13 starts) with a 6–7 record, while striking out 79 in 107 innings pitched.

-In June 2019, the Mets accidentally included Hudson in a video meant to honor deceased members of their 1969 championship team; the Mets later apologized to Hudson.
+Post-career

+Hudson currently lives in Louisiana.
+In 2019, during the Mets' 50th Anniversary celebration of their 1969 World Championship team, Hudson was accidentally listed in the "in memoriam" segment with deceased members of the team.